This post may contain affiliate links, please read my full disclosure policy for more details.

 R3: Chain 1x ST, (SC in next ST, INC) x 6, SL into first ST of R3 {18}

-R4: Chain 1x ST, (SC in next 2 ST, INC) x 6, SL into first ST of R4 and FO leaving a long piece of yarn for sewing {24}
+R4: Chain 1x ST, (SC in next 2 ST, INC) x 6, SL into first ST of R4 and FO leaving a long tail for sewing {24}

 Larger pad – place the top edge of the pad in the centre of the MR of the leg